fhswf/MLPro/doc/rtd/content/rl/env/pool/multicartpole.rst

 +------------------------------------+-------------------------------------------------------+

 .. note::
   The action space for muticartpole environment consists of action spaces for all the sub-environments within the environment.
 Each of the action space actuates the assigned agent or muti-agent for the subenvironment.
-To know more about the the multi-agent class functionality native to MLPro refer to the :ref:`appendix section <Reinforcement Learning>`.
+To know more about the the multi-agent class functionality native to MLPro refer to the :ref:`appendix section <Howto RL 4>`.

 State Space